andreacasalino/Easy-Factor-Graph/README.md

 					It explains also how to use the EFG_GUI.

 INSTALLATION:

-Windows: Use the Visual Studio solution ./content/EFG.sln to compile EFG (a .lib file will be produced) as well as all the examples
+->Windows: Use the Visual Studio solution ./content/EFG.sln to compile EFG as well as all the examples.
+A folder, at .\x64\Debug or .\x64\Release will be created with all the binaries.

-UNIX: Use ./content/Makefile to compile EFG (a .a file will be produced) as well as all the examples
+->UNIX: Use ./content/Makefile to compile EFG as well as all the examples.
+A folder, at .\bin or .\bin will be created with all the binaries.